 The evaluation data for the 2004 evaluation will serve as the primary development data for this year's evaluation.
 This data is covered by the LDC license agreement noted in section 6.
-Please refer to last year's evaluation plan for details.6
+Please refer to the 2004 evaluation plan for details.